0xDBFB7/ceramic/documents/terse.md

 I cannot say with any confidence that this is an ideal process; it is merely sufficient for the needs of this device.

 The recipe below is overcomplicated to a level previously only found in college statistics textbooks: rest assured that the process only takes ~10 minutes, plus a few hours of drying; and all materials and the required kiln can be procured for <$100.
-It's essentially baking, but with a slightly hotter oven and off-limits confectioneries [^baking].
+It's essentially baking, but with a slightly hotter oven and off-limits confectioneries.